Kévin Goba

-Kévin Goba (born 6 July 1987) is a French professional footballer who plays as a striker for the Championnat National 3 club AG Caennaise.
+Kévin Goba (born 6 July 1987) is a French professional footballer who most recently played as a striker for Championnat National 3 club AS Villers Houlgate Côte Fleur.

-Professional career
+Career

 Goba spent the majority of his playing career in the lower divisions of France, with ES Uzès Pont du Gard, and Cherbourg, before transferring to Dunkerque - a club his father also played at.
 He thereafter had a successful move to CS Sedan Ardennes, and then moved to LB Châteauroux whom he helped promote to the professional Ligue 2.
 Goba made his professional debut with in a 1–0 Coupe de la Ligue loss to Clermont Foot on 8 August 2017.

 Personal life

 Goba is the son of the Ivorian footballer Michel Goba, and the cousin of the Ivorian footballer, Didier Drogba.